langjam/jam0001/guitarvydas/README.md

 - plan: (1) collect up all components (2) emit BASH functions for all components that have non-empty "synccode" fields
 - use Ohm-JS to grok details.json
 - use Glue (tool) to emit code

+# Readability

+There are 2 kinds of languages:
+1. human readable, and,
+2. machine readable.

+The result needs to be machine-readable.

+## Dead Code

+Dead code ...
+- only takes up space
+- does not cost execution time
+- is a problem for human readability, but is not a problem for machine readability (machines don't care).

+# Future

+- make this thing emit Python instead of BASH (I suspect that this is easy, hacking on emit*.html should be enough)

+- make this thing emit WASM (WAT)

+- make this thing emit code for JVM and BEAM

 # Appendix